kevinjqiu/til/README.md

 Type your note and hit `Ctrl+D` when you're done.
 The note should be in [markdown](http://en.wikipedia.org/wiki/Markdown) format.

-You are able to add metadata for your TIL entry.
-The most common metadata is `tags`, which accepts a list of comma separated values.
-Wrap the metadata in a `---` block at the top of your TIL content:

-    ---
-    tags: linux,docker
-    ---
+You can also add tags to your entry:

-    docker can use libvirt, libcontainer or lxc to access virtualization features of the kernel.
+    docker can use libvirt, libcontainer or lxc to access virtualization features of the kernel. #docker #linux

 Show your TIL entries
 ---------------------